SimonDelord/OCP-Assisted-Installer/README.md

 ## 9th step: connect to the cluster
 you may have to change your DNS settings on your laptop or on your DNS server to reach the OCP cluster.

+You can check the video of this demo at https://youtu.be/4ptK9tiKNik